piemadd/amtrak/readme.md

 [![Amtrak.js - Unofficial Amtrak Library - The easiest way to track Amtrak Trains Programmatically! | Product Hunt](https://api.producthunt.com/widgets/embed-image/v1/featured.svg?post_id=312322&theme=dark&e=.svg)](https://www.producthunt.com/posts/amtrak-js-unofficial-amtrak-library?utm_source=badge-featured&utm_medium=badge&utm_souce=badge-amtrak-js-unofficial-amtrak-library)

 ## Disclaimer
-This library and it's creator have no relation to Amtrak.
-Amtrak and the Atmrak Logo are trademarks of The National Railroad Passenger Corporation (NRPC).
+This library and its creator have no relation to Amtrak.
+Amtrak and the Amtrak Logo are trademarks of The National Railroad Passenger Corporation (NRPC).
 The API endpoint used is not intended for use outside of [Amtrak's Train Tracking map](https://www.amtrak.com/track-your-train.html).

 ## Installation
 It'n an NPM package lol: